StefanoBozzoni/Popular-Movies-Stage-2/README.md

-# Popular-Movies-Stage-2
+# PopularMovies
-Nanodegree Program Popular Movies Stage 2
+Popular Movies Android Mobile App

+Put your api key inside gradle.properties, in corrispondence of the tag "# put your api key here"